 - a.
-Identify the organization that has the primary responsibility for investigating DOE aviation accidents and its ability to designate this authority to third parties. - b.
+Identify the organization that has the primary responsibility for investigating DOE aviation accidents and their ability to designate this authority to third parties. - b.
 Describe some of the major differences between the NTSB investigating a DOE aviation accident and the Department conducting an accident investigation including the following: - Determination of probable cause - Determination of contributing causal factors - Management's role in the aviation program - c.
-Describe the time frame for the NTSB to issue an accident investigation final report. - 15.
-Aviation Managers must demonstrate a working level knowledge of how to notify the NTSB if an accident occurs and the information that is required in the notification.
+Describe the time frame for the NTSB to issue an accident investigation final report. - 17.
+Aviation Safety Officers must demonstrate a working level knowledge of how to notify the NTSB if an accident occurs and the information that is required in the notification.

 - a.
 Identify the federal regulation that requires aviation mishaps to be reported to the NTSB. - b.
-Distinguish examples of accidents from incidents. - c.
+Distinguish examples of accident from incidents. - c.
 Describe the time limitations for notifying the NTSB of a mishap. - d.
 Given possible accidents and incidents, distinguish those that would require NTSB notification. - e.
 Discuss how and where the NTSB should be notified of a mishap. - f.
 Describe who is responsible for notifying the NTSB in the event of a DOE-owned aircraft mishap versus DOE-chartered, leased, bailed, or rented aircraft. - g.
 Identify who is responsible for preserving the wreckage at an accident site. - h.
-List the information required in an NTSB notification and how soon it should be filed with the NTSB. - 16.
-Aviation Managers must demonstrate a familiarity level knowledge of DOE M 231.1-2, Occurrence Reporting and Processing of Operations Information.
+List the information required in an NTSB notification and how soon it should be filed with the NTSB. - 18.
+Aviation Safety Officers must demonstrate a working level knowledge of DOE M231.1-2, Occurrence Reporting and Processing of Operations Information.

 - a.
-Discuss some of the reasons that the Department maintains the Occurrence Reporting and Processing System (ORPS). - b.
-Describe the three categories of occurrences that are to be reported.

-- c.
-Discuss the time limitation for filing initial reports, updates to the reports, and final reports. - d.
+Discuss some of the reasons that the Department maintains ORPS. - b.
+Describe the three categories of occurrences that are to be reported. - Discuss the time limitation for filing initial reports, updates to the reports, and final reports. - d.
 Describe the method for filing reports and updates to the reports.

-17. Aviation Managers must demonstrate a familiarity level knowledge of the General Service Administration (GSA) Aircraft Accident Incident Reporting System (AAIRS).
+19. Aviation Safety Officers must demonstrate a working level knowledge of the GSA AAIRS.

 - a.
-Briefly describe AAIRS, its purpose, and its relation to the Department's ORPS program. - b.
-Describe the various methods for filing a report with AAIRS. - c.
+Briefly describe AAIRS, its purpose, and its relationship to the Department's ORPS program. - Describe the various methods for filing a report with AAIRS. - c.
 Explain how individuals within your program are using AAIRS and the types of reports that they have filed. - d.
 Discuss how to retrieve previously filed reports from AAIRS. - e.
 Discuss how your program can use AAIRS reports to increase safety awareness within your program.

-18. Aviation Managers must demonstrate a familiarity level knowledge of the Aviation Safety and Management Awards Program.
+20. Aviation Safety Officers must demonstrate a working level knowledge of the Aviation Safety and Management Awards Program.

 - a.
-Describe the purpose of the Department's Aviation Safety Awards Program. - b.
-Describe the purpose of the Department's Management Awards Program. - c.
-Identify the various award categories that are available to organizations and individuals and the frequency at which they may be awarded. - d.
-Discuss the process for nominating organizations and individuals for awards. - e.
-Identify the various types of award items that are presented to organizations and individuals for each award.

-19. Aviation Managers must demonstrate a familiarity level knowledge of 41 CFR 102-33, Management of Government Aircraft.
+Describe the purpose of the Department's Aviation Safety and Management Awards Program. - b.
+Identify the various award categories that are available to organizations and individuals and the frequency at which they may be awarded. - c.
+Discuss the process for nominating organizations and individuals for awards. - d.
+Identify the various types of award items that are presented to organizations and individuals for each award. - 21.
+Aviation Safety Officers must demonstrate a working level knowledge of 41 CFR 102-33, Management of Government Aircraft.

 - a.
 Describe the program that is outlined in this regulation and identify which organizations are required to comply with this regulation. - b.
-Describe some of the program elements that are identified in the safety program outlined in 41 CFR 102-33.

-- c.
-Discuss the level to which the Department and your site comply with this regulation. - 20.
-Aviation Managers must demonstrate a familiarity level knowledge of Office of Management and Budget (OMB) Circular A-76, "Performance of Commercial Activities."
+Describe some of the program elements that are identified in the safety program outlined in 41 CFR 102-33. - c.
+Discuss the level to which the Department and your site comply with this regulation. - 22.
+Aviation Safety Officers must demonstrate a working level knowledge of safeguards and security as it relates to aviation operations.